ivandokov/phockup/readme.md

     YY/m-DD    -> 11/Jul-17
 ```

+### Move files
+Instead of copying the process will move all files from the INPUTDIR to the OUTPUTDIR by using the flag `-m | --move`.
+This is useful when working with a big collection of files and the remaining free space is not enough to make a copy of the INPUTDIR.

 ## Changelog
+##### `1.4.0`
+* Add `-m | --move` flag to move files instead of copy.
 ##### `1.3.2`
 * More snapcraft.yaml fixes (removed architecture which were producing wrong snaps for amd64).
 * Catch some possible write permission for directories and expand absolute path and home directory on *nix